-Read more about it in a Muay Thai dietpost where I explain it with more details.
+Read more about it in a diet for fighters post where I have explained it there in more detail.

 Tip #4: coffee as a pre-workout booster to reduce muscle soreness:

-Tip #5: other important things that may have impact on your after workout recovery process:
+Tip #5: other important things that may have an impact on your after-workout recovery process:

 how much time you need to recover also depends on the intensity of a workout and your current fitness level.
 How long it takes your body to rebuild damaged muscle tissue depends on many individual factors.

 Just because some of your friends train 5 days a week doesn't mean that this schedule will work for you.
 Find your own pace.